garyhertel/Atlas/README.md

 # Atlas
 Atlas is an AvaloniaUI library for exploring multiple paths of a tree at once

+# Migrated
+This project now has a new name and has migrated to [SideScroll](https://github.com/SideScrollUI/SideScroll)

 # Features
 * .NET Cross Platform UI Framework that can run on any Windows, MacOS, or Linux system
 * Follow multiple tabs 20 or more levels deep.
 New tabs will load as you scroll to the right